Program Contact: Robert Yawson 203-582-5023

 - Business Ethics: Students apply ethical frameworks to evaluate situations and determine appropriate solutions.

-- Cultural Adaptability: Students recognize and apply knowledge of diversity within and across individuals and groups.
+- Cultural Adaptability: Students recognize and apply knowledge and diversity within and across individuals and groups.

 - Professionalism: Students exhibit professional behavior, including a strong work ethic in their classes, in their interactions with faculty, staff and colleagues, and in their team assignments.